On Hopf algebras over basic Hopf algebras of dimension 24: Abstract

 \section{Abstract}

-We determine finite-dimensional Hopf algebras over an algebraically closed field of characteristic zero, whose Hopf coradical is isomorphic to a non-pointed basic Hopf algebra of dimension $24$ and the infinitesimal braidings are simple objects, under the assumption that the diagrams are strictly graded.
+We determine finite-dimensional Hopf algebras over an algebraically closed field of characteristic zero, whose Hopf coradical is isomorphic to a non-pointed basic Hopf algebra of dimension $24$ and the infinitesimal braidings are indecomposable objects.
 In particular, we obtain families of new finite-dimensional Hopf algebras without the dual Chevalley property.